The Moto G Stylus looks too good to cost just $300

-With the launch of the Moto G Stylus ($300 at Motorola) and Moto G Power ($250 at Motorola), Motorola did something a little weird to its phones: It removed all the numbers from the phone's names.
+With the launch of the Moto G Stylus ($250 at Best Buy) and Moto G Power ($250 at Motorola), Motorola did something a little weird to its phones: It removed all the numbers from the phone's names.
 Last year, the Chicago-based company launched the much-beloved Moto G7.
 The year prior there was the Moto G6 and before that the Moto G5 and G5 Plus.
 And while there actually is a Moto G8, it's not destined for the US.

 How it stacks up